pkmital/CADL/README.md

 ### OSX/Linux

-The easiest way to ensure you have Python 3.4 or higher and Jupter Notebook is to install Anaconda for Python 3.5 located here:
+Note: Windows/Docker users should scroll past this section to ["Windows/Docker"](#windows-docker-containers).
+For OSX/Linux users, the easiest way to ensure you have Python 3.4 or higher and Jupter Notebook is to install Anaconda for Python 3.5 located here:

 [OSX](https://docs.continuum.io/anaconda/install#anaconda-for-os-x-command-line-install) or [Linux](https://docs.continuum.io/anaconda/install#linux-install)